New Regulations for Holiday Rentals - August 2024

 The new holiday rental law introduced on the 22nd of February, 2024, marks a significant shift in the regulation of Spain’s holiday rental market, especially in regions like Andalusia.
 If you own a holiday rental in Andalusia, it’s crucial that you check out the changes to the regulations and see how they affect you.

-If you have a property that an agent or third party manages, they must let the tourism board know as soon as possible.
+If you have a property that an agent or third party manages, you must let the tourism board know as soon as possible.
 Although the 22nd of August deadline has passed, we haven’t heard of any fines or sanctions being applied yet for late notifications.